Author Guidelines

 Our English journal is currently seeking proposals for new original lessons or translations to be considered for publication in 2025.
 Learn more in our

-call for proposals (open until 15 January 2025).
+call for proposals, open until 31 January 2025 (extended deadline).
 Submissions to our

 Spanish,